-The deck's ability to control surface water is affected by several factors, including slope, drip edges, and diverters.
-For the best performance, the structure should be sloped to eliminate ponding water, while accounting for building shrinkage or settlement.
+The deck's ability to control surface water is affected by several factors, including slope, drip edges and diverters.
+For the best performance, the structure should be sloped to eliminate ponding water while accounting for building shrinkage or settlement.
 When the deck is designed with the correct slope, water should flow away from the building into a gutter system or over a drip edge away from the exterior wall system.

-On new construction, wood-frame buildings can shrink as much as 12.7 mm (0.5 in.) per floor, which can result in the balcony sloping in the wrong direction-a situation that can have adverse consequences for controlling surface water.
+On new construction, wood-frame buildings can shrink as much as 1/2 inch per floor, which can result in the balcony sloping in the wrong direction-a situation that can have adverse consequences for controlling surface water.

 Furthermore, building settling can make things worse if enough slope has not been built in.
-Nevertheless, given the proper grade-approximately two percent or 1:50-a simple drip edge detail is usually the most expedient way of removing surface water from the deck surface.
-(False fascia detailing can be used to hide the gutter, fascia, railing mounts, and deck slope.)
+Nevertheless, given the proper grade-approximately 2 percenta simple drip-edge detail is usually the most expedient way of removing surface water from the deck surface.
+(False fascia detailing can be used to hide the gutter, fascia, railing mounts and deck slope.)
 Severe structural damage can occur when the waterproofing detail is incorrect.
-To address this situation, simple pre-manufactured diverters can be installed and waterproofed to steer water away from adjoining walls and other critical junctions.
+To address this situation, simple premanufactured diverters can be installed and waterproofed to steer water away from adjoining walls and other critical junctions.